Edouard127/FNFBotCPP/README.md

+### Project discontinued

-If you wish to contribute, add me on discord Kamigen^2#1087
+If you wish to contribute, add me on discord Kamigen2#1087

 ### OpenCV Based bot for Friday Night Funkin'